 - redness, tenderness and pain behind the ear

-- swelling behind the ear that can cause it to stick out
+- swelling behind the ear that can cause the ear to stick out

-- discharge from the ear - this can persist even after antibiotic treatment
+- fluid from the ear - this can persist even after antibiotic treatment

 - a high temperature, irritability and tiredness

 Non-urgent advice: Contact your GP as soon as possible if